solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_MySQL_Flexible_Server.md

 ### ARM template

 Azure provides a [quickstart document](https://docs.microsoft.com/azure/mysql/flexible-server/quickstart-create-arm-template#review-the-template) with a comprehensive ARM template for a Flexible Server deployment.
-We have also provided a simpler [Flexible Server deployment sample ARM template].
+We have also provided a straightforward [Flexible Server deployment sample ARM template].
 The Azure sample template requires additional parameters to run.
 It can be deployed with the `New-AzResourceGroupDeployment` PowerShell command in the Quickstart or the `az deployment group create` CLI command.